elixir-cloud-aai/TESK/documentation/deployment.md

 # Deployment instructions for Tesk
 The deployment of Tesk can be executed in any Kubernetes environment, with a minimal configuration required for setting up the API access point.

-We provide two deployment scenario that can easily produce the static `yaml` files specific for your environment.
+We provide three deployment scenarios that can easily produce the static `yaml` files specific for your environment.

-The templates are written using the "Jinja2" syntax and are available in the templates folder, there are two versions, one for `OpenShift` and one for `OpenStack`, which make use of a `Nginx-ingress`.
+The templates are written using the "Jinja2" syntax and are available in the deployment folder, there are three versions, one for `MiniKube`, one for `OpenShift` and one for `OpenStack`, which make use of a `Nginx-ingress`.

 ## Compiling template